Easy Homemade Vegan Bagel Recipe

 • Rising: Dough also needs warmth to rise properly.
 If you don’t have a sunny window or warm spot, turn the oven light on in your unused oven, and place the bowl of dough inside.
 The light will create a warm space for the dough to rise.

-• Embrace imprefection: If you can’t get perfectly round bagels don’t worry.
+• Embrace imperfection: If you can’t get perfectly round bagels don’t worry.
 Some jagged edges and rough spots are totally fine.
 Boiling the bagels will create some rough texture anyway.

 • Boiling bagels: The longer you boil the bagels for, the more chewy and dense they become.
 I find 1-2 minutes is the sweet spot, but you can play around with this if you like a different texture.